 Pakistani and Indian cuisine is relatively new to me.
 Its unique flavors brought back memories of my travels to Turkey and the Mediterranean.

-Although a fast casual restaurant, Pakwan’s food was anything but ordinary.
-Dishes used fresh and flavorful ingredients, and I could tell they were prepared with care.
-The Chicken Tikka Masala was packed with rich, curry flavor.
+The Chicken Tikka Masala was rich with a distinct curry flavor.
 The freshly baked garlic naan was bursting with garlicky goodness.
-To top it off, the basmati rice brought all the dishes together.
+And the basmati rice brought all the dishes together.

 Pros